 To mass tag documents during a review:

-- Click Open to display a list of reviewed or unreviewed documents.
+- On the QC Samples page, click Open to display a list of reviewed or unreviewed documents.

 - Either choose a tag from the menu or start typing to filter the tag.